 Why the city bench is the unsung hero of good public spaces

 Uncanny conversions: the good, the bad and the dirty in adaptive reuse

 Where are all the green spaces in Downtown Winnipeg

 The conundrum of urban density: How to 'get it right'

 Transportation in the city, oh the places we'll go!

 Just how walkable is Downtown Winnipeg?

-The Nadi Group of Companies will soon have another firm join the family: Westphal Associates in Rochester Hills, Michigan.
+The Nadi Group will soon have another firm join the family: Westphal Associates in Rochester Hills, Michigan.
 Previously known as Donald C. Westphal & Associates, the Nadi Group acquired the firm near the end of 2019 to enhance Nadi’s expertise in Smart Resilient Communities and Innovative Housing Solutions.

 For 50 years, Donald C. Westphal & Associates has been a leading U.S. planning and design practice for manufactured housing, RV resort and campground, modular housing, and single / multi-family community planning and design.